ojasskapre/nextjs-starter-template/README.md

 - **Supabase**: An open-source Firebase alternative for authentication and database management.
 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
+- **Shadcn**: A component library for creating accessible and consistent UI components.

 ## Getting Started